Scientific Name: Didelphis virginiana

 - The Virginia opossum’s tail is prehensile.
 It is used to grasp things and aid in climbing.
 Young ones will sometimes hang from their tail but a full grown adult can not.

-- Virginia opossum feet have opposable thumbs for grasping – even on their back feet.
+- Virginia opossum feet have opposable thumbs on their back feet for grasping!
 Their thumbs lack claws and are known as halluxes.

 - Virginia opossums rarely transmit diseases to humans and are surprisingly resistant to rabies.
 This is mainly because they have lower body temperatures than most placental mammals.